 A property symptom is triggered when the defined threshold is compared with the current property value and the comparison is evaluated as true.

 Where You Find the Property Symptom Definition Workspace

-To define symptoms based on metrics or super metrics, in the menu, click Alerts and then in the left pane, click .
-Click Add to define a property-based symptom in the workspace.
+To define symptoms based on properties, in the menu, click Alerts and then in the left pane, click .
+Click Add and select Properties as Symptom Type to define a property-based symptom in the workspace.

 You can also define symptoms as you are defining alerts in the Alert Definition Workspace.